 The registered agent's name and address become part of the public record through state filings.
 You can serve as your own agent, but this puts your personal address in public databases and requires consistent availability during business hours.
 Many business owners choose professional registered agent services for privacy and reliability benefits.

-You can file online through Kentucky's One Stop Business Portal for the fastest processing (typically within 24 hours), or submit by mail to the Secretary of State's office in Frankfort.
+You can file online through Kentucky's One Stop Business Portal for the fastest processing (typically 1-2 business days), or submit by mail to the Secretary of State's office in Frankfort.
 Online filings process more quickly and provide immediate confirmation of submission.

 Kentucky law doesn't mandate operating agreements for LLCs, but skipping this document creates unnecessary risks for your business.
 Without a written operating agreement, your LLC operates under default state law provisions that rarely match how you actually want to run things.